udacity/cd14706-Azure-AgenticAI-C3-Classroom/lesson-6-creating-web-search-agents-with-python/exercises/starter/README.md

 ### Step 1: Review the Working Example

-Open `tools/search.py` and examine the `product_web_search` function (lines 16-80).
+Open `tools/search.py` and examine the `product_web_search` function.
 This is a complete, working implementation that shows the pattern you'll follow.

 Key elements to notice:
 ```python